Yoga Book Club: Hatha Pradipika

 The Hatha Pradipika and physical yoga

 An online study group with Daniel Simpson

 Sundays, Jun 16 - Jul 7, 2019

 5:00 - 6:15 PM (UK)

 What exactly is hatha?
-In contemporary yoga usage, it often refers to a slow approach – perhaps in contrast to flow – but originally it covered all aspects of physical practice, from breath-control to arm balances.
+In modern yoga usage, it often refers to a slow approach – perhaps in contrast to flow – but originally it covered all aspects of physical practice, from breath-control to arm balances.

-To prepare for each session, we’ll read one chapter of the Hatha Pradipika in advance.
+To prepare for each session, we will read one chapter of the Hatha Pradipika in advance.
 A handout will offer some guidance on themes to consider, drawing attention to significant verses and posing questions.
 Optional additional reading will also be suggested.
 These materials will help provide a structure for our discussions.
 However, everyone is free to contribute as they wish.

 We meet for four consecutive Sundays for a live session on Zoom.
 All you need is a stable connection and a browser.
 However, Zoom’s mobile and desktop apps are recommended.